kurema/BookViewerApp3/res/Docs/AdBlocker/readme.md

 ### YouTube
 If WebView2 is enabled, video ads for YouTube is also blocked, sometimes.
-For technical reasons, video ad blocking does not work when you open the play page currently.
+For technical reasons, video ad blocking does not work when you open the play page at first currently.
 It only works when you open another video on the play page.

 In YouTube We rewrite the JSON file.
 In particular `playerAds` and `adPlacements` are removed.